truewalrus/angular-seed-sj/README.md

 # angular-seed-sj

-This is an easily modifiable angular-seed incorporating angular-ui, bootstrap, and currently jQuery.
+This is an easily modifiable angular-seed.

 ## Dependencies
 * [Node.JS] (http://nodejs.org/) - backend platform entirely in javascript